 -Bakken Amusement Park, said to be the oldest in the world, is a must for families travelling with kids.

 Popular excursions and daytrips from Copenhagen include visits to Frederiksborg Palace, in North Zealand; the UNESCO-listed Kronborg Castle, in Helsingor, immortalised in Shakespeare's Hamlet; the island of Bornholm, known as the 'Pearl of the Baltic'; the historic city of Aarhus, on the east coast of Jutland; and the beautiful island of Funen (Fyn), with its capital Odense, the birth place of Hans Christian Andersen.
 Families travelling with kids should be sure to visit Legoland Billund, the original Legoland Park.

 Copenhagen Airport, situated five miles (8km) southeast of Copenhagen city centre, on the island of Amager, is the biggest airport in Scandinavia and the point of entry for the majority of visitors to Denmark.
 Get more information on Airports in Copenhagen.

 Did you know?

 -Copenhagen was once a fortified city, with only three entrances.

 -There is only one high-rise building in Copenhagen's city centre: the Radisson Blu Royal Hotel, built in 1960.

--Copenhagen has been rated as the world's top city for cyclists.
+-Copenhagen has been rated as one of the world's top cities for cyclists.

 Become our Copenhagen Travel Expert